CartoDB/documentation/app/content/analytics-toolbox-sf/sql-reference/random.md

 Generates randomly placed points inside a polygon and returns them in an array of geographies.

+The distribution of the generated points is spherically uniform (i.e. if the coordinates are interpreted as longitude and latitude on a sphere); this means that WGS84 coordinates will be only approximately uniformly distributed, since WGS84 is based on an ellipsoidal model.

 {{% bannerNote type="warning" title="warning"%}}
 It never generates more than the requested number of points, but there is a small chance of generating less points.
 {{%/ bannerNote %}}